-In July 2010 the Council launched a new community consultation and engagement website in collaboration with four other east Lancashire local authorities, LCC and East Lancashire PCT.
+The Council has in place a community consultation and engagement website in collaboration with four other east Lancashire local authorities, LCC and East Lancashire PCT.
 The objective of the website, which can be accessed at www.feedbackonline.org.uk is to provide local information and opportunities that will help to improve the quality of life, and develop understanding and awareness of public sector services and activities.
 The website includes an electronic petition facility in accordance with the Local Democracy, Economic Development and Construction Act 2009.

-The Council has adopted a constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
+The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people.
 The Constitution is published on the Council's website.